 24. Fresh Water Tank Hose

-If you are going dry camping, you need to make sure that you have a good, clean hose you can use to fill up your fresh water tank.
+If you are going dry camping, you need to make sure that you have a good, clean fresh water hose you can use to fill up your fresh water tank.
 You want to make sure that you tag this hose so that it can and should not be used for anything else.

 I know we don’t want to talk about it, but we all do it.
 That’s right, we all use the toilet.
-If you are going to be filling up the black tank while you are camping, we would like to suggest this black tank hose with clear elbows so that you can see when the tank has been dumped and cleaned out.
+If you are going to be filling up the black tank while you are camping, we would like to suggest this RhinoFLEX black tank sewer hose with clear elbows so that you can see when the tank has been dumped and cleaned out.
 This set comes with everything you should need to clean out your tank.

 Going out your first time in a travel trailer can be so much fun.
 We want you to have fun on your trip, and this is why we want to help make sure you have everything you need.
 Like we mentioned before, it is imperative that you write it down.
 We all think we can remember everything, and I am sure I have forgotten something in this blog, but we will all forget something.